attila-lendvai/maru/README.md

 #### MacOS (darwin)

-As of this writing (2026) both the x86_64 and the LLVM backends can bootstrap on an x86_64 MacOS running in kvm on Linux.
-There's even CI set up for testing every commit on an arm64 runner using `arch -x86_64 make [...]`, but they fail for now.
+As of this writing (2026) both the x86_64 and the LLVM backends can bootstrap on an x86_64 MacOS running in kvm on a Linux.
+There's even CI set up for testing every commit on an arm64 runner using `arch -x86_64 make [...]` (but they fail currently).

-The following instructions worked in a kvm as of 2026:
+The following instructions worked in the kvm setup as of 2026:

 1. Make sure XCode is installed.
 In a Terminal: